statelyai/assets/copy/promo/2022-10/blog-post.md

 # Introducing Stately Studio 1.0

-We’re excited to announce the release of Stately Studio 1.0! 🚀 We strongly believe that app logic should be visually collaborative, and we’ve been worked hard to make that a reality.
-We’ve been working on Stately Studio for over a year now, and we’re thrilled to share it with you.
+We’re excited to announce the release of Stately Studio 1.0! 🚀 Our mission is for all app logic should be visually collaborative and accessible to your entire team, and we’ve been working hard to make that a reality.

 ## Thank you for your support!